-Consequences for failure to abide by any of the following clinical appearance guidelines will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.
+Consequences for failure to abide by any of the following clinical appearance guidelines will result in a SNIP.

 The LCC Nursing Uniform is required to be worn for all class, lab, clinical, or simulation.

 Proper clinical attire, personal hygiene, and cleanliness are required.
 The instructor will send the student home if the uniform policy is not followed.
 Any presence in a hospital or other clinical setting requires a professional appearance and valid student identification as required by the clinical facility.